cloudfoundry/bosh/docs/hotfix_workflow.md

   **NOTE:** this pipeline should...
   - [ ] Reference the hotfix branch
   - [ ] **Exclude** the `promote-candidate` and `publish-coverage` steps
-- [ ] Follow steps 3-8 above (if there are no OS changes, you can probably skip steps 3 & 4 from above)
+- [ ] Follow steps 3-5 above (if there are no OS changes, you can probably skip steps 3 & 4 from above)
+- [ ] Follow step 6 above, but `git rm ci/pipeline-hotfix-STORY_ID.yml` before
+  pushing `develop`

 ## Caveats: